xswitch/odin_todi/README.md

 >>>>> WORKING ON
-> Need validation for creating new entries and projects.
-Use toast system to show an error or success.
 > Change scopes -- WORKING ON -- Choose between a specific day or time -- If time create two time inputs - if day create 7 divs, 1 for each weekday.
 >> Use a card to define new scope and remove button from the card displaying scopes